 Sound by Leni Philippe-Janon

-Stark concrete developments are contrasted by stunning natural beauty – Jeju’s main attraction.
+Sprawling concrete developments are contrasted by stunning natural beauty – Jeju’s main attraction.
 As with many holiday destinations, there is an irony and tension between tourism and environment.
-These tensions are here condensed into the forgotten objects that are intertwined with our surroundings, they retain their own agency and material history, and tell stories connecting place, time, human and non-human.
+These tensions are here condensed into the forgotten objects that are intertwined with their surroundings.
+The objects retain their own agency and material history, and tell stories connecting place, time, human and non-human.

 This project was assisted through Arts Tasmania by the Minister for the Arts, and the Australian Government through the Australia-Korea Foundation of the Department of Foreign Affairs and Trade.